Ken Burns: Awards and honors

-In 2013, Burns received the John Steinbeck Award, an award presented annually by Steinbeck's eldest son, Thomas, in collaboration with the John Steinbeck Family Foundation, San Jose State University, and The National Steinbeck Center.
+In 2013, Burns received the John Steinbeck Award, an award presented annually by Steinbeck's eldest son, Thomas, in collaboration with the John Steinbeck Family Foundation, San Jose State University, and the Martha Heasley Cox Center for Steinbeck Studies.

 In May 2015, Burns gave the commencement address at Washington University in St. Louis and received an honorary doctorate of humanities.

 Burns was the Grand Marshal for the 2016 Pasadena Tournament of Roses' Rose Parade on New Year's Day in Pasadena, California.
 The National Endowment for the Humanities selected Burns to deliver the 2016 Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities, on the topic of race in America.
 He was the 2017 recipient of The Nichols-Chancellor's Medal at Vanderbilt University.

 In 2019, he received an honorary degree from Brown University.

-In 2022 he served as the Commencement speaker at the University of Pennsylvania and received an Honorary Doctor of Arts.
+In 2022 he served as the commencement speaker at the University of Pennsylvania and received an Honorary Doctor of Arts.

+In 2025, he received the Critics Choice Documentary Awards IMPACT Award.
+The prestigious award recognizes documentarians whose work has "illuminated our shared story, made complex issues accessible to broad audiences, and sparked meaningful dialogue that inspires reflection and action.
+Ken Burns exemplifies this impact through a career that has brought the American experience vividly to life and deepened the nation’s understanding of itself."
+It was presented at the 10th Annual Critics Choice Documentary Awards on November 9 at the Edison Ballroom, New York City.

 Style

 Burns frequently incorporates simple musical leitmotifs or melodies.
 For example, The Civil War features a distinctive violin melody throughout, "Ashokan Farewell", which was performed for the film by its composer, fiddler Jay Ungar.
 One critic noted, "One of the most memorable things about The Civil War was its haunting, repeated violin melody, whose thin, yearning notes seemed somehow to sum up all the pathos of that great struggle."

 Burns often gives life to still photographs by slowly zooming out subjects of interest and panning from one subject to another.
-It has long been used in film production where it is known as the "rostrum camera"; notably, it was used decades prior to Burns's career in the Canadian documentary short "City of Gold".
-An example of the technique as deployed by Burns: in a photograph of a baseball team, he might slowly pan across the faces of the players and come to rest on the player who is the subject of the narration.
+It has long been used in film production where it is known as the "rostrum camera".
 This technique, possible in many professional and home software applications, is now termed the "Ken Burns effect" in Apple's iPhoto, iMovie, and Final Cut Pro X software applications.

 Burns stated in a 2009 interview that he initially declined to have his name associated with the software because of his stance to refuse commercial endorsements.
 However, Apple chief Steve Jobs negotiated to give Burns Apple equipment, which Burns donated to nonprofit organizations.

 As a museum retrospective noted, "His PBS specials [are] strikingly out of step with the visual pyrotechnics and frenetic pacing of most reality-based TV programming, relying instead on techniques that are literally decades old, although Burns reintegrates these constituent elements into a wholly new and highly complex textual arrangement."

 In a 2011 interview, Burns stated that he admires and is influenced by filmmaker Errol Morris.